Eddy12597/Model_UN/README.md

 # Model_UN
 A Java-based UNA-USA style Model UN Chairing program with a GUI built on JavaFX. **I will update the README later.
-For mor information, just search on the web or ask AI**
+For more information, just search on the web or ask AI**

 ## What is MUN?